 20. Insert The Power Cord Strain Relief

-Now insert the two big power cord strain relief into the side brackets.
+Now insert the two big power cord strain reliefs into the side brackets.
 Make sure they are fitted perfectly.

 21. Reconnect The Black Wires